Jengamon/bevy_gearbox/README.md

 ));
 ```

-You can alternatively skip `SimpleTransition` and manually implement `TransitionEvent`, then add `#[register_transition]` to the type.
+You can alternatively skip `SimpleTransition` and manually implement `TransitionEvent`, then add `#[transition_event]` to the type (make sure `use bevy_gearbox::prelude::*;` is in scope).
 Either path participates in inventory-based auto-registration: you don't need to call any explicit app registration for transition events.

 ### Triggering transitions
 ```rust